-Today, we are excited to announce that we have finally secured a long-overdue secondary breast cancer audit in England, delivering on one of the key calls from our Unsurvivors campaign.
+We have secured a long-overdue secondary breast cancer audit in England and Wales, delivering on one of the key calls from our Unsurvivors campaign.

 That’s why, for the last 15 years, Breast Cancer Now, working alongside our amazing supporters, have been campaigning for data on secondary breast cancer to be collected.
 Most recently , as part of our secondary campaign, we called for a secondary breast cancer audit, which would give us this missing insight and much-needed information about their experiences and outcomes.

 Why is a secondary breast cancer audit so important?

 The impact of secondary breast cancer is devastating.
 It is felt far beyond the person diagnosed; it changes the lives of parents, children, siblings, cousins, wider family and friends.

 Yet many people with secondary breast cancer have told us how they frequently feel alone.
 They feel that their experiences are little understood.
 For over a decade there have been calls for changes in key areas that would begin to improve the experiences of people with secondary breast cancer.